Producing Pulse Starch

 |Faba Bean||40.8 - 47.2||31 – 40|

-Modifications can be applied to pulse starch to alter the functionality, including:
+Modifications can be applied to pulse starch to improve functionality for different end use applications, including:

 - Chemical modifications: